Tactile precision mechanics: one-of-a-kind images, all under your direct control

 In addition to the great satisfaction of taking pictures with the latest state-of-the-art NIKKOR lenses, the Df offers another profound pleasure: compatibility with vintage NIKKORs.
 Its lens mount was designed with a collapsible exposure-meter-coupling lever to accept variety of NIKKOR lenses, including non-AI lenses*.
 You can register up to nine non-AI lenses in advance, adding lens information such as focal length and open aperture values.
 When in use, simply attach the pre-registered non-AI lens, select the corresponding lens number from the menu and then choose "non-AI lens" from the exposure meter-coupling options.
 By matching the aperture value set with the lens aperture ring to the camera via the command dial, you can enjoy full-aperture metering with vintage NIKKORs and obtain more accurate results (compatible only with A or M exposure mode).
 Relish the creative potential that becomes possible when you combine vintage lenses with the latest digital technology.

-- *Some lenses are not compatible.
+- *Certain non-AI lenses are not compatible.